polgarp/polgarp.github.io/_posts/9am26/Getting-deeper-with-interview-questions.md

 Rhythm, feedback.

+What we did a lot of iterations on each guide to get to better questions.

 Guide to not guide, what's helpful for questions.

 1. Start with open-ended questions: Begin your interview with open-ended questions that allow the user to express their thoughts and feelings freely.
 For example, "Can you tell me about your experience with \[product/service\]?" or "What are some challenges you've faced in \[activity\]?"